readyplayerme/rpm-unity-sdk-webview/README.md

 - Hardware acceleration
 - AllowBackup

-We provide a script that will automatically add these permissions called WebViewBuildPostprocessor.cs however as of version 2.1.0 it is disabled by default.
+We provide a script that will automatically add these permissions called WebViewBuildPostprocessor.cs which is is enabled by default.
-To enable this just add the following define to your project via the player settings: `RPM_WEBVIEW_PERMISSIONS`
+To disable this just add the following define to your project via the player settings for Android and iOS build targets: `RPM_DISABLE_WEBVIEW_PERMISSIONS`

 ## Project setup (Android and iOS)